muffinmaker/aaltofablab-site/_faqs/im-not-an-aalto-student.md

   - "faqs"
 ---

-Yes - you are welcome to come along to our Public Open Days!
+Yes - you are welcome to come along to our Public Open Days every Thursday from 12:00 - 16:00.
+Machines can not be reserved but are available on a first-come, first-served basis.

-For most of the week, the Lab is reserved for Aalto University students, staff and researchers.
-But we do hold Public Open Days as often as we can.
-Check our [Events Page](/events) for upcoming open days.
+For the rest of the week, the Lab is reserved for Aalto University students, staff and researchers.